storyworks/project-template/README.md

 This project should be generic enough to setup on any web host.
 So far tested with:

-### GitHub Pages
+### Production branch

-To build all dist assests in gh-pages branch, keeping master with source code only:
+To build all dist assests in production branch, keeping master with source code only:

 1.

 ```
-git checkout --orphan gh-pages
+git checkout --orphan production
 git rm -rf .
 git commit --allow-empty -m "Init empty branch"
-git push origin gh-pages
+git push origin production
 git checkout master
-git worktree add dist gh-pages
+git worktree add dist production
 ```

-2. On GitHub go into Settings -> GitHub Pages -> Select 'gh-pages' as the source.
+2. On GitHub go into Settings -> GitHub Pages -> Select 'production' as the source.
+   OR
+   Pick any other provider for deployment (Netlify, Azure, AWS)

 3. Run `yarn build` and `yarn deploy` to publish the app.

 <br/>

 ## Resources / Notes